dotnet-presentations/aspnetcore-for-beginners/Tutorial/3-Update Pages/update-VSMac.md

 ![](images/using_annotations_VSMac.png)

-* Right click on the remaining red line > Quick Actions and Refactorings on the [Column] attribute and select using `System.ComponentModel.DataAnnotations.Schema;`
+* Right click on the remaining red line > Quick Fix... on the [Column] attribute and select using `System.ComponentModel.DataAnnotations.Schema;`
 * Run the application with Run > Start without Debugging and see the changes.

 ![](images/NewPage.PNG)